Yes. All students using VA benefits to pay for school will need to submit their benefit enrollment form each semester.

 If not, please proceed and complete that process and we will get you certified.

-If you have completed your form, ask the VSO for your Cert ID and call the VA at 1-888-442-4551 to get additional information.
+If you have completed your form you can find your Cert ID in either the email you received from our office or you can get it by logging into the Veterans Portal and then call the VA at 1-888-442-4551 to get additional information.

 Yes, the GI bill will pay for student health insurance for those who are 100% eligible.
 This is a great option for those students who are living on campus as well as those who are on campus regularly.
 On your enrollement form it will ask if you accept or waive. it.
 This is where you will indicate if you want or do not want health insurace.
 This will not affect any other health insurance.
 Please understand that Tricare, Champ VA or VA health care is not accepted on campus.